Why is all of America searching “guns for sale online”?

 The perpetual uncertainty in the current American landscape regarding its many socio-political issues has done nothing to quell gun owners’ anxiety.
 More than two weeks after Election Day, we’re still seeing protests and threats of civil unrest from both sides of the political spectrum.
 For many people, the road to some sort of peace of mind starts with getting their hands on a firearm.

-Some gun shop owners are more optimistic than others regarding the shortage, but most seem to agree this will probably last until well into 2021.
+Delaware gun shops are more optimistic than others regarding the shortage, but most seem to agree this will probably last until well into 2021.
 A grimmer view posits some manufacturers won’t be able to catch up on their orders until 2022 – and that’s if they didn’t take any new orders anymore.

 There is, however, another possibility.
 Once all is said and done and the dust has settled on the COVID pandemic & the presidential election, the gun market could see an implosion similar to the one it experienced in 2016.
 Of course, President Trump’s election seemed to calm gun owners in a way that a potential Joe Biden victory probably wouldn’t . . . but the possibility is still there.